 Teaching the Life Cycle of a Pumpkin

 The best way for students to learn about pumpkin life cycles is to grow them!
 Pumpkins are hardy plants by nature, and it’s a fun project to start seedlings in your classroom during the spring, and move them to your school garden as they grow.
 Encourage your students to observe their plant carefully, identifying all the parts of a pumpkin plant, and to notices the stages as they arrive.
-Use descriptive and classifying language as you explore.
+Use descriptive and classifying language as you explore the pumpkin growth cycle.
 Remember, there are many ways to describe the same object at various points, help students learn these different games and use them interchangeably (i.e. fruit, pumpkin and flower, blossom, or vine, tendril etc.)

 seed a tiny package found inside a pumpkin that holds a baby plant inside.
 When it is planted in soil and gets water and warmth, it starts to grow.